 about me

 During the AY 2021-2022 I was a Humanities Center Fellow, where I was at work on my dissertation "Luminous Black: On Making Time, the World, and the Self in Black Women’s Poetry."
+I completed my dissertation in September of 2024.

 I am also a dedicated educator my pedagogy is compassion and justice-oriented, and I believe in working closely with my students to create educational plans that ensure their success.
 In 2022, I received the Outstanding Graduate Student Teaching Award from Northeastern University.